Arte Moreno: Angels owner

 Aside from the name controversy, Moreno's first few seasons as owner of the Angels were largely successful.
 The team posted three consecutive winning seasons for the first time in club history (2007–2009), including winning the American League Western Division championship in 2004, 2005, 2007, 2008, 2009, and 2014 when they finished with a league leading 98 regular season wins.
 However, the Angels, even with Albert Pujols and Mike Trout at the helm for the team, could not lead them back to the postseason or win a postseason game.
-From 2010 to 2022, the Angels failed to win a postseason game (the longest gap since their drought from 1987 to 2001) despite a massive deal for Trout for over $400 million and high priced signings of players such as Pujols, Anthony Rendon, Josh Hamilton, and Shohei Ohtani that totaled over $500 million.
-A losing season in 2022 would be the seventh straight losing season for the team, which would match the record for most ever in franchise history after the 1971-77 era.
+From 2010 to 2022, the Angels failed to win a postseason game (the longest gap since their drought from 1987 to 2001) despite a massive deal for Trout for over $400 million and high priced signings of players such as Pujols, Anthony Rendon, Josh Hamilton, that totaled over $500 million.
+A losing season in 2022 tied a franchise record of seventh straight losing seasons, matching the mark set from 1971 to 1977.

 Just prior to the start of the 2006 Major League season, Moreno scored another success in signing a lucrative contract with Fox Sports Net for the television broadcast rights for the Angels' regular season games.
 The ten-year deal significantly increased the team's television revenue.
 In April 2006, Forbes magazine estimated the team to be worth $368 million—twice the amount Moreno paid for the club only three years earlier; in January 2018 Forbes estimated the franchise value at $1.75 billion.

 [Moreno] has really done an amazing job with the franchise.
 To double the value in three years without getting a new stadium is an incredible feat.